An overview of Jersey company law03 Oct 2019

 All companies must appoint a secretary.
 In the case of a public company, the secretary must have certain prescribed qualifications, as set out in the Law.
 A sole director cannot also be the company secretary.

 Directors are required to disclose any interests in transactions entered into, or proposed to be entered into, by the company which may to a material extent conflict with their own interests.
-If they fail to do so, the company, or any member of the company, may apply to the Royal Court for an order to set aside the transaction or to require the director to account to the company for any profit from such arrangement.
+If they fail to do so, the company, or any member of the company, may apply to the Royal Court of Jersey for an order to set aside the transaction or to require the director to account to the company for any profit from such arrangement.

 The Law requires directors "to act honestly and in good faith with a view to the best interests of the company and to exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances".